Boats at Blue Bank Resort in Hornbeak TN

 Fishing for Bass

 Bass fishing at Reelfoot Lake can also be fantastic, too.
 In summer, anglers often fish pad fields and cypress.
 Topwater baits among the pads can be great, as can plastic worms and lizards at greater depths.
+Some anglers prefer heavy jigs so they can fish around the logs and stumps with a slower motion.

 Fishing for Catfish